atomix/atomix.github.io/user-manual/raft-internals.md

 first-section: raft-internals
 ---

-Copycat is built on a feature-complete implementation of the [Raft consensus algorithm][Raft] which has been developed over a period of more than two years.
+Copycat is built on an advanced implementation of the [Raft consensus algorithm][Raft] called [Catalog][Catalog], which has been developed over a period of more than two years.
 The implementation goes well beyond the [original Raft paper](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) and includes a majority of the full implementation described in Diego Ongaro's [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf) in addition to several extensions to the algorithm, including:

 * Asynchronous [Raft server](#servers)
 * Asynchronous [Raft client](#clients)